Two of the country's largest name brands became the latest companies today to partner with first lady Michelle Obama's health initiatives.

 For their part, Dannon will be reducing sugar and fat content in its yogurt products and increasing nutrient counts including calcium and Vitamin D.

-Currently, 62 percent of its products contain 23 grams of sugar of less per six-ounce serving.
-Their goal is to reach 70 percent of all products within two years.
+Currently, 62 percent of its products contain 23 grams or fat of less in per six-ounce serving.
+Their goal is to reach 70 percent within two years.

 Del Monte will be improving "nutrient density" in its products, according to a press release.
 The end goal will be a 15 percent jump on the Nutrient Rich Food Index, they said.

 The Partnership for a Healthier America consists of over 50 companies ranging from Dannon, the country's largest yogurt provider, to Sesame Street.
 It was formed in tandem with the first lady's "Let's Move" campaign, but remains independently run.

 Regardless, the first lady is the honorary chair of the organization, who also lists Sen. Cory Booker, D-N.J., and former Republican Senate Majority Leader William Frist, among its members.

 Obama also said Let's Move, which recently celebrated its fourth anniversary, would be refocusing on healthier home cooking strategies in the next year.
 Reminiscing of well-planned home-cooked meals from her grandmother's tight budget, the first lady argued that it was a misconception that freshly prepared foods were more expensive to prepare than fast food or pre-packaged goods.

 It was a trap she and a younger Barack Obama fell into after the birth of their daughters, she claimed.